-Welcome to the 2015 edition of Relief from a Criminal Conviction: A Digital Guide to Expunctions, Certificates of Relief, and Other Procedures in North Carolina.
-This web-based guide from the School of Government explains in one place the principal mechanisms available in North Carolina for obtaining relief from a criminal conviction.
+Welcome to Relief from a Criminal Conviction: A Digital Guide to Expunctions, Certificates of Relief, and Other Procedures in North Carolina.
+This web-based guide, recipient of the 2016 Margaret Taylor Writing Award from the School of Government, explains in one place the principal mechanisms available in North Carolina for obtaining relief from a criminal conviction.
 It supplements the School’s Collateral Consequences Assessment Tool, C-CAT, an online tool enabling users to identify the potential consequences of a criminal conviction in North Carolina.
-This edition of the guide includes changes made by the General Assembly through the end of its 2015 legislative session.
+The guide includes changes made by the General Assembly through the end of its 2015 legislative session.

 - Keyword searching